FSD Logo - White

 Risk education

-FSD teams conducts campaigns in villages and in schools to educate people, especially the youngest, who are the most at threat, of the dangers of mines and unexploded ordnance.
+FSD teams conduct campaigns in villages and in schools to educate people, especially the youngest, who are the most at threat, of the dangers of mines and unexploded ordnance.

 Risk awareness campaigns are also offered online, through Facebook, on the dedicated FSD page BezMin.info